UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Experiments

 \paragrapha{Customizing order schedule via UniPC.} Thanks to the unified analytical form of UniPC, we are able to investigate the performance of arbitrary-order solvers and customize the order schedule freely.
 As a first attempt, we conduct experiments on CIFAR10 with our UniPC, varying the order schedule (the order at each sampling step).
 Some results are listed in Table~\ref{tab:order_sched}, where we test different order schedules with NFE=6/7 because the search space is not too big.
 Note that the order schedule in Table~\ref{tab:order_sched} represents the order of accuracy of the UniP, while the actual order is increased by 1 because of UniC.
 Our default order schedule follows the implementation of DPM-Solver++~\cite{lu2022dpmsolverpp}, where lower-order solvers are used in the final few steps.
 Interestingly, we find some customized order schedules can yield better results, such as \texttt{123432} for NFE=6 and \texttt{1223334} for NFE=7.
 We also show that simply increasing the order as much as possible is harmful to the sampling quality.

-These findings also motivate us to investigate how to design a better order schedule, which can be potentially useful to further improve the performance of our UniPC.
+\paragrapha{Sampling diversity.} Apart from the sampling quality, we are also interested in the diversity of the images generated by UniPC.
+In Table~\ref{tab:inception_score}, we compare the sampling diversity of UniPC and DPM-Solver++~\cite{lu2022dpmsolverpp}, measured by the inception score (IS) on CIFAR10 dataset.
+We find that UniPC consistently generates more diverse samples in a variant number of function evaluations.

 \paragrapha{Comparisons with more NFE.} To further evaluate the effectiveness of our UniPC, we also perform experiments with 10$\sim$25 NFE.
 Specifically, we perform guided sampling on ImageNet 256$\times$256~\cite{deng2009imagenet} with guidance scale $8.0$ and compare our UniPC with more existing methods including DDIM, DPM-Solver, PNDM, DEIS, and DPM-Solver++.
 We summarize the results in Table~\ref{tab:more_steps}, where some results of the previous methods are from~\cite{lu2022dpmsolverpp}.
 The results clearly demonstrate that our UniPC surpasses previous methods by a large margin.